 Back to top

-Sometimes everolimus can have an effect on how well your kidneys work.
+Sometimes everolimus can affect how well your kidneys work.
 Your doctor will check your blood regularly to monitor this.
 If you pass less urine or stop passing urine contact your doctor straight away.

 Everolimus may cause changes in the way your liver works.
 This should return to normal when the treatment finishes.
 You're very unlikely to notice any problems but your doctor will take regular blood samples to check that your liver is working properly.
 Let your doctor know if you develop pain in your right side.